1996 24 Hours of Le Mans: Finish and post-race

 Through the morning, the second TWR had been having problems with its engine-management system, cutting out randomly and leaving Theys and Alboreto stranded out on track until they could get it restarted.
 Then with only 45 minutes to go, Martini coasted to a stop out of Arnage - the driveshaft had broken.
 It was no cruise to the finish for the Joest team though, with the veteran team in the #25 Porsche never giving up and pushing hard all the way, within a lap and just waiting for the TVR to slip up.
 However, despite starting to emit more exhaust smoke, the Jones/Reuter/Wurz car never missed a beat, on top of the scoring charts at the end of every hour and the car had the shortest time in the pits of any (a shade over 50 minutes).
 In the end they won by a lap from the Porsche GT1, yet again Bob Wollek was beaten back to second place (and yet again, stymied by time lost to off-track excursions).

-After Martini retired, the other works Porsche inherited third place, having driven back up through the field.
-However, with that relentless pressure all three drivers had made errors and spent time in the gravel, and in the end they were a distant 13 laps behind the winners.
-McLarens took the next three places: the two DPR cars (4th and 6th) had been struggling throughout with poor handling and chronic brake-wear.
-But both cars had been outside the top20 at midnight, so their effort was notable.
+After Martini retired, the other Porsche inherited third place, having driven back up through the field.
+However, with that relentless pressure, all three drivers made errors and spent time in the gravel.
+In the end they were a distant 13 laps behind the winners.
+McLarens took the next three places: the two DPR cars (4th and 6th) had been struggling throughout the race with poor handling and chronic brake-wear.
+However, both cars had been outside the top 20 at midnight, so their effort was notable.
 The Harrods car had a considerable drop in power through the night until the pitcrew found a driver tear-off visor in the air intake.
-They had also spent the final four hours running with only 4th and 5th gears and for Derek Bell, it was an unsatisfying way to finally draw the curtain down on an illustrious Le Mans career at the age of 54.
-Over 26 starts, it included five outright victories and a pair of 2nd-places, as well as winning the Daytona 24 hours three times and twice winning the World Sportscar Championship, thus marking him as one of the all-time great sports car drivers.
+They had also spent the final four hours running with only 4th and 5th gears.

+At 54, Derek Bell found it disappointing to conclude his remarkable Le Mans career in such a way.
+Over 26 starts, it included five outright victories and a pair of 2nd-places, as well as winning the Daytona 24 hours three times and twice winning the World Sportscar Championship, thus making him one of the all-time great sports car drivers.